Invenietis/CK-Core/CK.Core/CoreApplicationIdentity/README.md

 - Then comes an optional "environment" that aims to identify a deployment context like "Production" or "Staging".
 - Finally the `PartyName` identifies the "application" itself, both the code base and its role in the architecture.

-The first usage of this `DomainName/PartyName` or `DomainName/EnvironmentName/PartyName` simple path is to group/route logs emitted by processes.
+The first usage of this `DomainName/EnvironmentName/PartyName` simple path is to group/route logs emitted by processes.

 This doesn't imply any form of uniqueness, "process uniqueness" is a complex matter.
 A process can only be truly unique (at